 REALTIME was delighted to team up with Manchester’s RED Production Company (a STUDIOCANAL company), on Ridley Road, the four-part BBC One drama series adapted for television by award-winning writer Sarah Solemani (Barry, Aphrodite Fry), from the critically acclaimed novel by Jo Bloom.

-Ridley Road is a thriller set against the backdrop of a swinging sixties London we haven’t seen: an East End world where far right fascism is on the rise.
+Ridley Road, a thriller set against the backdrop of a swinging sixties London, focuses on an East End world where far right fascism is on the rise.
 Inspired by the struggle of the 62 Group, a coalition of Jewish men who stood up against rising neo-Nazism in post-war Britain, Ridley Road sees a young Jewish woman, Vivien Epstein, leaving her comfortable life in Manchester and starting to work with them.

-Alongside invisible VFX work, REALTIME provided on-set supervision with our North West-based veteran VFX Supervisor Sue Land, who was supported in production by Senior Producer Fiona York and Head of Production Jane Forsyth.
-Says Executive Producer, Jonathan Rawlinson, “We were thrilled to be working with a local production company in the region and feel very lucky to play a part in telling this story, which despite being set over 50 years ago has an important and timely message about the threat of anti-Semitism.”
+“We were thrilled to be working with a local production company in the region and feel very lucky to play a part in telling this story,” says REALTIME Executive Producer, Jonathan Rawlinson, “which despite being set over fifty years ago has an important and timely message about the threat of anti-Semitism.”